rsksmart/RSKIPs/IPs/RSKIP438.md

 ### Reason for size limit of initcode
 Estimating and creating worst case scenarios is easier with an upper bound in place, given one parameter for the search is greatly reduced.
 This allows for selecting a much more optimistic gas per byte.

 Should there be no upper bound, the cost would need to be higher accounting for unknown unknowns.
-Given most initcode (TODO: state maximum initcode size resulting in deployment seen on mainnet here) does not exceed the proposed limit, penalising contracts by overly conservative costs seems unnecessary.
+Given most initcode does not exceed the proposed limit, penalising contracts by overly conservative costs seems unnecessary.

 ### Effect of size limit of initcode
 In most, if not all cases when a new contract is being created, the resulting runtime code is copied from the `initcode` itself.
 For the basic case the` 2 * MAX_CONTRACT_SIZE` limit allows `MAX_CONTRACT_SIZE`